 \subsection{Transport coefficients}

-For conventional semiconductor heterostructures (e.g. quantum dots made of GaAs-GaInAs), confinement is usually achieved by electrostatic gates resulting in smooth dot boundaries.
-Such confinement is not realizable for graphene due to its gapless bandstructure.
-While several theoretical concepts for opening a band-gap have been proposed, the majority of experiments have achieved confinement by patterning of graphene nanodevices by oxygen plasma etching, chemical vapor deposition, specially prepared SiC substrates, or chemical etching.
-These techniques, however, do not result in well-defined armchair or zigzag edges, but in a rough edge pattern featuring armchair and zigzag elements, and possible adsorbates at the dangling carbon bonds,\cite{pon08, sta08aa, sta08ab, KimNature} leading to an irregular edge structure.
+For conventional semiconductor heterostructures (e.g., quantum dots made of GaAs-AlGaAs), confinement is usually achieved by electrostatic gates resulting in smooth dot boundaries.
+Such confinement is not realizable for graphene due to its gapless band structure.
+While several theoretical concepts for opening a band gap have been proposed, the majority of experiments have achieved confinement by patterning of graphene nanodevices with oxygen plasma etching, chemical vapor deposition, specially prepared SiC substrates \cite{deHeer}, or chemical etching.
+These techniques, however, do not result in well-defined armchair or zigzag edges but in a rough-edge pattern featuring armchair and zigzag elements as well as adsorbates at the dangling carbon bonds \cite{pon08, sta08aa, sta08ab, KimNature} leading to an irregular edge structure.
 Edge effects can thus be expected to strongly influence the properties of graphene nanodevices.

-We simulate the influence of edge scattering on the transport through graphene nanoribbons, by randomly varying the widths of rectangles in the range $W = 40_\Box\pm$1 nm [see Fig.~\ref{fig_bias}(a)].
-Numerical tests show that a random sequence of $N_B = 5$ different module widths represents a good compromise between a high degree of randomness and reduction in computational effort.
-In order to suppress correlation in the $x$-dependence of the roughness, the length of each rectangular module is chosen at random in the range of 0.24nm (one unit cell) to 10nm.
-We then use the above Fibonacci-like procedure to assemble a scattering geometry [see Fig.~\ref{fig_bias}(b)] of up to several $\mu$m in length.
+We simulate the influence of edge scattering on transport through graphene nanoribbons by randomly varying the widths of the rectangular modules which build up the ribbon in the range $W = 40\pm$1 nm [see figure \ref{fig_bias}(a)].
+Numerical tests show that a random sequence of $N_B = 5$ different module widths represents a good compromise between a high degree of randomness and limited computational effort.
+In order to suppress correlations in the $x$-dependence of the roughness, the length of each rectangular module is chosen at random in the range of 0.24nm (one unit cell) to 10nm.
+We then use the above Fibonacci-like procedure to assemble a scattering geometry [see figure \ref{fig_bias}(b)] of up to several $\mu$m in length.
 Finally, all modules are connected to two ideal half-infinite graphene waveguides.
 We average over 100 realizations $\xi$ of nanoribbons to eliminate non-generic features of particular ribbon configurations.